perfectspr/llm-leaderboard/results/openchat.md

 George Washington was not killed; he died of natural causes.
 On December 14, 1799, Washington passed away at his home, Mount Vernon, in Virginia.
 The cause of his death is generally attributed to a throat infection, which developed into a severe respiratory illness and ultimately led to his demise.
 At the time of his death, Washington was 67 years old.

 ### Received Answer
-George Washington, the first President of the United States, died on December 14, 1799, due to a throat infection that eventually led to laryngitis and epiglottitis.
-He was not killed by anyone; his death was a result of natural causes.
+George Washington did not have a specific person who killed him.
+He passed away on December 14, 1799, at the age of 67 due to a throat infection called epiglottitis and possibly complications from a respiratory infection.
+He was the first President of the United States and is considered one of the Founding Fathers of the country.
+His death was a significant loss for the nation at that time.
 ***
 ### Knowledge 6
 Explain the role of carbon in biological life, and suggest another element that could serve a similar role.